ArisPodotas/Assignment-1-MLICB/README.md

 # Final deliverable

-The "main.pdf" is the report of the assignment
+The "Report.pdf" is the report of the assignment

 The bonus_1.tex, bonus_2.tex are unused and the reports for the bonus questions exist in the notebooks of the bonus questions themselves